-Life-Like (China) Alco FA-1/FB-1 & FA-2/FB-2
+Atlas / Life-Like (China) Alco FA-1/FB-1 & FA-2/FB-2

-Introduced: 1993 (FA-2/FB-2), 2000 (FA-1/FB-1), and 2002 (revised FA-2/FB-2)
+Introduced: 1993 (FA-2/FB-2), 2000 (FA-1/FB-1), 2002 (revised FA-2/FB-2), and 2024 (Atlas FA-1/FB-1)

-These models are all pretty different, but since they're all Alco cab units, I'm going to save myself a bit of time and cover them all here.
+These models are all pretty different, but since they're all Alco cab units I'm going to save myself a bit of time and cover them all here.
 Note that for a brief period of time (during the 1970's) Life-Like also imported (in Life-Like packaging) the old Mehano/Yugoslavia FA-2.
 However, those models (being primarily associated with MRC and Model Power) have nothing in common with any of these Chinese-made models and are covered elsewhere in this encyclopedia.

 Life-Like's 1993 FA-2/FB-2 models (pictured above) were the fifth in a series of nice looking, decent running and (most importantly) affordably priced Life-Like locomotive models (all manufactured in China).
 Throughout the 1990s, the same basic chassis design employed in these models would eventually be recycled (more or less) in numerous other "wallet friendly" Life-Like models - GP38-2, F7, F40PH, BL2, and GP18.
 It was a good niche for Life-Like at the time - filling the void between Bachmann's line of cheapie trainset junk and the nice-but-expensive offerings from Atlas and Kato.

 Now, I'm not going to blow smoke up your skirt and try to tell you that these models are even in the same ballpark as an Atlas or a Kato (either in looks or performance).
-But for what they are (affordable), they're quite respectable.
+But for what they were (affordable), they're quite respectable.
 They're not noisy, throttle response is smooth, pulling power is good, pickup is great (no stalls), and slow-speed creep is nice (although the top-end speed is off the charts).
 Shell detailing and paint aren't terribly fine, but for what they cost (about a third the cost of an Atlas or Kato model of that era), they were a good value (especially as compared to the godawful offerings from Bachmann and the like).

 Ironically, these models employ virtually the same chassis/mechanism design used by Model Power/Mehano in some of their late 1980s diesel models (C-420, et al).
 Not surprisingly, performance is quite similar.